 MailChimp has several different automations for eCommerce stores and I, in fact, use some of those for clients.
 They’re extremely effective.

 It’s helpful because it can do things like follow up on abandoned shopping carts, thank first-time customers for their purchase, and even thank the biggest spenders and give them something special.
-There are a several more but I’ll let you go check them out on the MailChimp automation page.
+There are several more but I’ll let you go check them out on the MailChimp automation page.

 I use MailChimp for most of my email marketing strategy but there are other tools that help make it work better.